isomerpages/np-infosite/pages/Frequently Asked Questions.md

 <p>You do not have to pay for the software.
 Ngee Ann Polytechnic provides
 licensed software to students throughout their course of study.</p>
 <p></p>
 <h3><strong>2.
-Why must I download the "setup.exe" program to install software?
+Why must I download the "setup.exe" client program to install software?
 Can't I just download the software installers directly?</strong></h3>
-<p>The setup.exe<em> </em>program allows you to register your notebook.
-After
+<p>The client program allows you to register your notebook.
+After registering,
-registering, you can view the software required for your course along with the installation guides.
+you can view the software required for your course along with the installation guides.
 As such, you do not have to download multiple installers from various sites as everything is embedded within the program for your convenience.</p>
 <p></p>
 <h3><strong>3.
 What is NPNet password?</strong></h3>
 <p>The NPNet password mentioned on the software guides refer to the Course